-Facebook illegally lets housing ads exclude ethnic minorities
+Facebook accused of illegally letting housing ads exclude ethnic minorities

 Occurred: October 2016

-Facebook allows advertisers in the US to exclude black, Hispanic and other 'ethnic affinities' from seeing ads on its platform, an investigation has revealed.
+Facebook allows advertisers in the US to exclude black, Hispanic and other 'ethnic affinities' from seeing ads on its platform, according to an investigation.

 Affinity targeting is based on interests users have declared or Facebook pages they have liked.